Azure/tech-connect-migration-lab/MongoDB-vCore/docs/3-mongodb-lab-instructions-migration-offline.md

    Next, switch back to MongoDB Compass and let's add the connection to target instance there as well.
 Click on **+** button next to MongoDB VM.
    ![mongodb compass9](./media/mongo%20compass9.png?raw=true)

-   In the new connection pop up window specify the following:
+   In the new connection pop-up window specify the following:
    **URI:** +++mongodb+srv://techconnect:XXXXXXXX@techconnect-vcore-1.mongocluster.cosmos.azure.com/?tls=true&authMechanism=SCRAM-SHA-256&retrywrites=false&maxIdleTimeMS=120000+++
    **Name:** +++Azure Cosmos DB for MongoDB vCore+++

    ![mongodb compass10](./media/mongo%20compass10.png?raw=true)
    Click **Save & Connect** at the bottom right.

-   A new pop up will appear informing users that target is an "emulation" of MongoDB.
+   A new pop-up will appear informing users that target is an "emulation" of MongoDB.
 That's correct - Azure Cosmos DB provides wire protocol compatibility with MongoDB databases.
 Microsoft does not run MongoDB databases to provide this service.
 Click **Confirm** to proceed.
    ![mongodb compass11](./media/mongo%20compass11.png?raw=true)

    Let's now return back to Azure Data Studio to continue with the migration.